 - Ear trouble.
-Contact the doctor if your baby doesn't respond normally to sounds or has fluid draining from his or her ears.
+Contact the doctor if your baby doesn't respond normally to sounds.

 - Rash.
-Contact the doctor if a rash covers a large area, appears infected or if your baby suddenly develops an unexplained rash — especially if the rash is accompanied by a fever.
+Contact the doctor if a rash covers a large area, appears infected or if your baby suddenly develops an unexplained rash — especially if the rash is accompanied by a fever, sore throat or diarrhea.

 - Eye discharge.
 If one or both eyes are pink, red or leaking mucus, contact the doctor.